facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 Some think in time-based segments.

-Others benefit from blended structures.
+Others benefit from blended approaches.

 That structure determines: